rkyzk/ecopost/README.md

 Wireframes for the app can be found [here.](https://wireframe.cc/pro/pp/873798723651976) Please click on "Homepage" in the upper left corner to see wireframes of different pages of the app.

-## Notes on Design
+## Notes on the Design
-The overall appearance is kept simple and clean in order to avoid interfering with various colors that the featured images will bring in.
+The overall appearance is kept simple and clean so as not to interfere with various colors that the featured images will bring in.

 **About the Colors**
-- Beige, green and blue are used for titles and navigation links.
-These colors are the colors of soil, the ocean, the sky and plants, so they suit the theme of the site.
+- I used beige (rgb(141, 111, 56)) for the navigation menu, headings and buttons.
+- I used blue (color: rgb(46, 122, 145)) for links in the text.
+- I used light grey (#e8e8e8) for the footer.
+- Beige and blue were chosen because they are associated with nature.

 **About the Fonts**
 - Montserrat Alternates was used for headings because it's stylish and visually pleasant when used sparingly.
-- For the content Lato is used since it's readable and familiar to users.
+- For the content Lato is used since it's readable and familiar.

 ## Each Part and Function in Detail